Cooking On The Ranch

 Curried butternut squash soup topped with Jimmy Dean Sausage, pomegranate seeds and cotija cheese

-This creamy Curried Butternut squash soup with sausage becomes even more decadent topped with beautiful little jewels of pomegranate seeds.
+This creamy Curried Butternut squash soup becomes even more decadent topped with beautiful little jewels of pomegranate seeds and crumbles of browned sausage.
 Beautifully spiced with cumin and cayenne pepper, you’ve got a comforting and luxurious bowl of soup.
 You’ll want to make this one over and over again.

 Another creamy hearty soup you might enjoy is this one for Cream of Chicken Soup with Wild Rice.